nasoma/ai-imagegen-gui/README.md

 ## Features

 *   **Image Generation**: Generate high-quality PNG images using various predefined or custom sizes.
-*   **Prompt Enhancement**: Automatically enhance your image generation prompts to be more detailed, vivid, and creative using Nebius AI's language model.
+*   **Prompt Enhancement**: Automatically enhance your image generation prompts to be more detailed, vivid, and creative using `microsoft/phi-4` model served by Nebius AI.
 *   **API Key Management**: Securely store and retrieve your Nebius AI API key using `keyring` (macOS Keychain for macOS users).
 *   **Image Download**: Save generated images to your local machine.
 *   **User-Friendly Interface**: Intuitive graphical interface for easy interaction.